Remarks

 Even though the bill funds many shared priorities, there are several policy items that raise concern.

-You have addressed many critical issues that affect military installations and our nation's veterans.
-You have reached across the aisle to fund many projects important to our Members.
+They have come together to address many critical issues that affect military installations and our nation's veterans – reaching across the aisle to fund many projects important to our Members.

 This bill funds the military construction priorities that were requested by the Department of Defense, and it helps improve family housing for the military.

-This bill also ensures our nation's veterans are given the care they deserve and makes certain our veterans have a dignified final resting place, whether that is here on our own soil or overseas.
+This bill also ensures our nation's veterans are given the care they deserve and makes certain our veterans have a dignified final resting place.

 Madam Chair, thank you for yielding.